chance2021/devopsdaydayup/010-MinikubeGrafanaPrometheusMonitoring/README.md

         - --kubelet-preferred-address-types=InternalIP
 ...
 ```
-Lastly, apply the manifest:
+Lastly, **apply** the manifest:
 ```
 kubectl -n kube-system apply -f components.yaml
 ```
-Wait for the Pod is ready, you can run below command to test out if the metric server is working.
+Once the Pod is ready, you can run below command to test out if the metric server is working.
 ```
 kubectl top node
 ```